Multi-messenger FIMP: Constraints and Detection Prospects

 where $v$ denotes the relative molar velocity of the DM particles, which is typically $\sim 10^{-3}$ in the Milky Way halo.
 However, near the Galactic center, it can be higher, $(2\text{--}3) \times 10^{-3}$, due to the deeper gravitational potential \cite{Gondolo:1999ef, Bringmann:2012vr}.

 The excess of antimatter or photons (diffuse and monochromatic) can be constrained from observations made by numerous satellites like the Fermi Large Area Telescope (Fermi-LAT) \cite{Fermi-LAT:2016afa}, INTEGRAL \cite{Cirelli:2020bpc}, XMM-Newton \cite{Cirelli:2023tnx} or future ground-based experiments like the Cherenkov Telescope Array (CTA) \cite{CTAConsortium:2012fwj}, Hyper-Kamiokande \cite{Bell:2020rkw, Arguelles:2019ouk} or space-based mission like e-ASTROGAM \cite{e-ASTROGAM:2017pxr}.
 Similarly, DM annihilation into neutrino pairs can be constrained from IceCube data \cite{IceCube:2023ies}.
 There also exist constraints from the CMB measurements on dark matter annihilation into charged final states~\cite{Madhavacheril:2013cna,Slatyer:2015jla,Planck:2018vyg}.
-Fig. \ref{fig:id_summary} shows a comparison of these indirect constraints and sensitivities in the plane of $\lNP$ and DM mass.
-Due to the velocity suppression in scalar DM annihilation cross-section, the indirect search constraints remain weaker compared to the ones in case of fermion DM.
+Fig. \ref{fig:id_summary} shows a comparison of these indirect constraints and sensitivities in $\lNP-m_{\text{DM}}$ plane up to DM mass of 5 GeV for demonstration purposes.
+The CMB measurements place the most stringent constraints in the $\lNP\text{–}m_{\text{DM}}$ plane for DM mass below approximately 170 MeV.
+For masses above 170 MeV, the strongest bounds come from XMM-Newton data.
+For DM mass above 5 GeV, the CMB measurements again provide the leading constraints, and the corresponding constraint is shown in Fig.~\ref{fig:summary_gw}.
+Due to the velocity suppression in the scalar DM annihilation cross-section, the indirect search constraints remain weaker compared to the ones in the case of fermionic DM.